TEDxTUM/TEDx-YTT/README.md

 As of today (2023), the Google Cloud (GCP) version is the recommended and maintained version.
 The local version (including data visualization scripts and a web dashboard) is provided in the `local` directory in this repository.
 The Google Cloud version is provided in the `Google Cloud` directory and includes the necessary requirements.txt and main.py to be run as a Cloud Function on GCP

 ## Google Cloud Project Setup

-### General Setup
+### Google Cloud Function

-The script that scrapes the data from the YouTube API is intended to be run as Google Cloud Function.
+- **Functionality:** The script responsible for scraping data from the YouTube API is designed to run as a [Google Cloud Function](https://cloud.google.com/functions).

+- **Purpose:** Google Cloud Functions allow for serverless execution of code, making it an ideal choice for automating the data collection process.

-All necessary information for the script is stored in the environment variables of the Cloud Function (including the YouTube API Key).
+- **Environment Variables:** All the essential information required for the script's operation, including the YouTube API Key, is securely stored within the environment variables of the Cloud Function.
+This ensures that sensitive information remains protected.

-The script is triggered by a Cloud Scheduler Job that uses a Pub/Sub action to publish either "update" or "search" as a payload, determining whether new videos should be searched or only data from the alreay known videos should be updated.
+### Cloud Scheduler and Pub/Sub

+- **Trigger Mechanism:** To initiate the execution of the script, a [Cloud Scheduler Job](https://cloud.google.com/scheduler) is used as the trigger.
+This job is configured to take a specific action: publishing a message to a [Pub/Sub](https://cloud.google.com/pubsub) topic.

+- **Message Payload:** The Pub/Sub action sends a message with a payload, which can be either "update" or "search."
+The choice of payload determines the script's behavior.
+If "update" is sent, the script updates existing data; if "search" is sent, the script searches for new videos.

+### Cloud Storage

+- **Data Storage:** The collected data, in the form of CSV files, is saved on [Google Cloud Storage](https://cloud.google.com/storage).

+- **Purpose:** Google Cloud Storage is used to securely store and manage the data collected from YouTube.
+The files can be accessed and shared as needed, and they are readily available for further analysis.

+### BigQuery

-The data is then saved as `csv` file on `Cloud Storage` as well as written to a table in a dataset on `BigQuery`.
+- **Data Warehouse:** The data collected from YouTube is written to a table within a dataset on [Google BigQuery](https://cloud.google.com/bigquery).

+- **Data Analysis:** BigQuery provides powerful querying and data analysis capabilities.
+The collected data is structured and stored for analysis, reporting, and generating insights.

+### LookerStudio (BI Dashboard)

-The Bigquery dataset is then connected to LookerStudio to create accessible (BI) dashboard that is accessible through http (and that can be embedded on your webpage).
+- **BI Dashboard:** The BigQuery dataset containing the YouTube data is connected to [LookerStudio](https://looker.com/platform/google-cloud).
+LookerStudio is a Business Intelligence (BI) platform that allows the creation of accessible dashboards and reports.

+- **Accessibility:** The BI dashboard created in LookerStudio is accessible through a web interface, enabling users to interact with the data and gain insights.

+- **Embeddable:** The LookerStudio dashboard can be embedded on your webpage, making it accessible to a wider audience and seamlessly integrating data insights into your online presence.

+By utilizing these Google Cloud Platform (GCP) products, you can automate YouTube data collection, securely store and analyze the data, and present insights through an accessible BI dashboard, thereby facilitating informed decision-making and enhancing the user experience.

-### Steps to get TEDxYTT running on GCP
+## Steps to get TEDxYTT running on GCP
 The following outlines the steps to be taken to manually set up TEDxYTT.
 Plans for the future include IaaS and CloudBuild code so this can be done in a few simple steps.
 Until then:
 1. Set up a GCP Project including an associated payment account.
 The project will result in costs that have to be tracked regularily.
 (From experience, they are <1 USD per month)